nfmccrina/tuxedocat/README.md

 ## About

 TuxedoCat is a chess engine.
-I am developing it as a hobby; it isn't fancy and professional like Stockfish or Houdini.
+I am developing it as a hobby; it isn't crazy awesome like Crafty or Stockfish.
 The main purpose is simply the entertainment value of creating a moderately complex system which does something more or less impressive.
 TuxedoCat is compatible with version 2 of the Winboard protocol; to download Winboard and read the documentation on